Burundi: Extend the Special Rapporteur’s mandate and ensure adequate funding for his work

-As grave human rights violations continue to be reported in Burundi, the United Nations (UN)
+As serious human rights violations continue to be committed in Burundi in a context of

 Address: